adimitromanolakis/Artemis1API/README.md

 ## Introduction

-The Artemis 1 SDK enables the integration of advanced machine learning algorithms in x86 and embedded systems.
-Included in the SDK is the Artemis 1 person detection solution than enables
+The Artemis 1 SDK enables the integration of advanced machine learning algorithms for object detection in x86 and embedded systems.
+Included in the SDK is the Artemis 1 person detection solution that enable person detection with low computational footprint.

 The SDK is targeted at security and surveilance system integrators, smart-home camera manufacturers and OEM camera manufacturers.

 -------------

 #### Versions

-The following versions are supported:
+The following architectures are supported:

 | Platform | Architecture | Type | Support |
 | :---: | :---: | :---: | :---: |